Issues affecting the single transferable vote: Electoral stasis

 Electoral stasis is a condition that can arise when an electorate cannot change the composition of the legislative chamber, regardless of a swing occurring in a general election.
 A safe seat in a single-member electoral system is one that is in electoral stasis.
-Proportional representation systems, such as STV ballots, can also be in electoral stasis.
+Seats under proportional representation systems, such as STV, can also be in electoral stasis.
 Political party strategists ignore these “safe seats” and allocate resources to other districts.

 In an district electing two members, the quota for successful candidacy, 33.34%, is easy for both parties to reach in a two-party-dominated assembly, if their core demographic voter base is larger than the quota.
 For example, in a district returning three members, electoral stasis occurs when the weaker party has only a quota (about 25%) and one seat, and the more-popular party wins two seats.
 The situation will only change if the weaker party can rise to about 50 percent of the vote.
 This change is not likely so the district is seen as likely to produce two safe seats for the larger party.

 The fewer the members elected in a district, the more likely that the electorate (and district) will be in electoral stasis.
 The larger the number of members returned by a district, the greater the chance that a voter that changes their vote can influence the outcome of the election.

 In a district with ten members, quota is about 9 percent, and a change from half of quota, not enough to elect anyone, to a number of votes enough to elect one candidate is only 5 percent.

 As well, with the use of list PR or STV in a district, even a small change in voting behaviour might produce a change in the representation elected.
 The ability of a voter to vote directly for a candidate also means that even if a party takes the same number of seats, the members elected might be quite different from election to election.
 Such election systems also ensure that a party with more votes takes more seats across a city or an area, while first past the post allows a party with just half or two-thirds of the votes cast by that group of voters to take all the seats.